The Omoide Project: Spokane

 Thank you for your support!

 Our church members have compiled an amazing cook book and we're selling them for $25 each.
 If you love Japanese and American cuisine, this cook book is for you!
 It makes a great gift for any occasion.
 Please call us at (509) 535-2687 if you have any questions and/or to place an order.
 Thank you!

 Our newsletter is Tayori.
 It is published bi-monthly.
-Click below to read our April-May issue.
+Click below to read our June-July issue.